 How can you best manage supply chain disruptions?

-Thanks to the historical data that we at Synfioo have processed on many transport routes worldwide, recurring patterns in traffic data become visible.
+With historical data that we at Synfioo have processed on many transport routes worldwide, recurring patterns in traffic data become visible.
 For example, certain bottlenecks, which may even occur only at certain phases in the week, month, or year, become apparent.
 To do this, we use “big data” to generate the data basis for possible alternative routes that can be used as smart solutions against delays.
 While these routes would normally entail longer transit times, they are the more efficient approach for carrying out the transports due to the high probability of disruptions occurring on the standard route.
 However, once the transport is underway, we at Synfioo monitor and analyze the complete course of the transports in real time.